 The Woodbrook Vale School motto is Aspire Enjoy Succeed.
 We have a clear school ethos.
 This is underpinned by our commitment to providing each student with an outstanding education in a caring, calm safe and supportive environment.
-Continuity and consistency are essential for the rewards system to be valued and successful.
+Continuity and consistency are essential for the behaviour and rewards system to be valued and successful.

 We aim to challenge and inspire each student to achieve individual excellence and to be the best that they can be.
 We actively encourage students to be proud of their own achievements and to value, respect and celebrate the success of others.
-We want our students to have a sense of responsibility; to show respect and tolerance for others and to be prepared for life in the modern world.
+We want our students to have a sense of responsibility; to show respect and celebrate difference in others and to be prepared for life in the wider world.

 This policy is designed to support positive behaviour for learning and enhance the quality of relationships between staff, students and other members of the school community.
-Good order and consistent behaviour management are central to achieving high levels of learning and achievement.
-The policy seeks to reinforce positive attitudes to learning and the development of academic and social skills.
-It recognises that rewards are more effective than punishments in motivating students and specifies how positive behaviour must be reinforced through praise and rewards as well as what sanctions are available to staff.
+The development of character and an internalised value system is central to our approach.
+Consistent behaviour messages and high expectations of personal integrity promote high levels of learning and achievement.
+This policy seeks to reinforce positive attitudes to learning and the development of academic skills, social skills and social responsibility within a high trust organsiation.
+It recognises that rewards are effective in motivating students, but that intrinsic motivation is the most powerful form of motivation.
+Rewards are therefore positioned carefully to signal 'sense of achievement', 'boosts to self-esteem', 'development of personal pride', 'recognition' rather than being acquisition based.
+Positive behaviour will always be signalled first through praise and rewards prior to the application of sanctions and consequences for negative behaviour.

-The Behaviour and Rewards policy fits alongside other school policies, including the Safeguarding Policy, staff code of conduct and DfE statutory guidance "Keeping Children Safe in Education (September 2019).
+The Behaviour policy fits alongside other school policies, including the Safeguarding Policy, staff code of conduct and DfE statutory guidance "Keeping Children Safe in Education (September 2021), the Exclusions Policy 2022, and the Equalities statement.